Harshitaggarwal4/ISS_Assignment1/README.md

 ## Question 1

 Run the file as `./1.sh` and then input the `<filename>` and the output will be printed on the screen.
-Both the parts a and b will be printed on the screen with a gap of 4 lines.

 ## Question 2

-Run the file as `./2.sh` and then input the `<filename>` and the output will be printed on the screen.
+Run the file as `./2.sh` and then input the `<filename>` and the output will be redirected to a file named speech.txt.

 ## Question 3